braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/baidu_integration.md

 ## Step 4: Add Baidu to your application

-Visit the [Baidu push sdk portal][40] and download the latest Baidu Cloud push Android SDK.
+Visit the [Baidu push SDK portal][40] and download the latest Baidu Cloud push Android SDK.

 ![Baidu SDK Portal][41]